Fermi scale from quantum gravity scaling solution: Introduction

-Functional renormalization (FRG) based on the effective average action \cite{EEE, REUW, TETW, RGREV, ELL, MOR} is a suitable tool for a quantitative investigation of these issues.
-Already the first FRG computation of the effective potential for the Higgs field in the standard model \cite{CWQR} has clearly established the approximate second order quantum phase transition and the flow of the relevant parameter for a deviation from the critical surface.
-This basic feature persists in the subsequent development of rather powerful and elaborate techniques \cite{GGS, GISO, KRALA1, KRALA2, EGJP, GISO2, REG, SON, HESO, PASPA, GISZ, GGL}.
 For the present purpose it is a crucial advantage of FRG that it can deal with quantum gravity formulated as a quantum field theory for the metric (or similarly for the vierbein).
 Quantum gravity based on the Einstein--Hilbert action or a suitable generalization is not perturbatively renormalizable.
-It can, however, be asymptotically safe \cite{WEI, REU} or asymptotically free \cite{STE, FRT, AVBAR, SWY}.
+Quantum gravity can, however, be asymptotically safe \cite{WEI, REU} or asymptotically free \cite{STE, FRT, AVBAR, SWY}.
 The FRG approach allows one to cope with the non-perturbative issues for both possibilities.
 In this paper we address the issue of the Fermi scale within functional renormalization for the standard model of particle physics coupled to gravity.
 The main new point beyond the FRG investigations of the effective potential for the Higgs scalar in refs.~\cite{SHAW, EHLY, PRWY, CWQS, CWMY, CWEP} is the focus on the scaling solution which is needed in order to define an ultraviolet complete theory.
-In particular, we ask if a Fermi scale compatible with observations can be realized for fundamental scale invariance \cite{CWFSI} for which no relevant parameters are available.